acmarpu/python-complete-notes/04_string_data_type.md

 ```
    s1 = "python is very easy and anyone can learn"
-   print(s1.replace("easy", "hard"))    # Output python is very hard and anyone can learn
+   print(s1.replace("easy", "hard"))              # Output: python is very hard and anyone can learn

    s2 = s1.replace("easy", "hard")
-   print(s2)                            # Output python is very hard and anyone can learn
+   print(s2)                                      # Output: python is very hard and anyone can learn

 ```